Richland County Court Records

 Phone: (419) 774-5585

-The Juvenile Division’s case search provides limited public access to case information.
+The Juvenile Division's case search offers limited public access to case information.
 Under Ohio law, juvenile court proceedings are generally not open to the public, and most records involving minors are confidential.
-Exceptions exist for certain serious offenses and for cases that have been transferred to adult court.
-Access to confidential juvenile records requires a court order.
+Exceptions exist for certain serious offenses and for cases transferred to adult court.
+Accessing confidential juvenile records requires a court order.

 Domestic Violence Protection Orders

-Civil protection orders issued by the Domestic Relations Division are a matter of public record, though the residential addresses of petitioners may be redacted for safety.
-Copies of protection orders can be obtained from the Domestic Relations clerk’s window.
+Civil protection orders issued by the Domestic Relations Division are a matter of public record, though petitioners' residential addresses may be redacted for safety.
+Copies of protection orders can be obtained at the Domestic Relations clerk's window.

 Marriage and Divorce Records

 Marriage licenses in Richland County are issued by the Probate Court, not the Domestic Relations Division.
-The cost of a marriage license in Ohio is set by statute and is typically around $50, though county surcharges may apply.
-Contact the Probate Court at (419) 774-5570 for current fees and requirements.
+The cost is set by Ohio statute and is typically around $50, though county surcharges may apply — call the Probate Court at (419) 774-5570 for current fees and requirements.

-Certified copies of divorce decrees and dissolution entries can be obtained from the Domestic Relations Division of the Clerk of Courts.
-Requests should include the full names of both parties and the approximate date of filing.
+Certified copies of divorce decrees and dissolution entries come from the Domestic Relations Division of the Clerk of Courts.
+Include the full names of both parties and the approximate filing date when submitting your request.

 Vital Records

-Birth and death certificates are maintained by the Ohio Department of Health, Bureau of Vital Statistics, not by the courts.
-Locally, certified copies can be obtained from the Richland Public Health department in Mansfield.
-The state fee for a certified birth certificate is $21.50, and a certified death certificate is $21.50.
+Birth and death certificates are maintained by the Ohio Department of Health, Bureau of Vital Statistics — not by the courts.
+Locally, certified copies can be obtained from Richland Public Health in Mansfield.
+The state fee for a certified birth certificate is $21.50, and a certified death certificate is also $21.50.
 Requests can be submitted online, in person, or by mail.

 Richland County Probate Court Records

-The Richland County Probate Court oversees the administration of decedent estates, the probate of wills, appointments of executors and administrators, guardianships of minors and incompetent adults, conservatorships, adoptions, marriage licenses, name changes, and mental illness commitment proceedings.
+The Richland County Probate Court oversees a wide range of matters: the administration of decedent estates, the probate of wills, appointments of executors and administrators, guardianships of minors and incompetent adults, conservatorships, adoptions, marriage licenses, name changes, and mental illness commitment proceedings.

 Probate Court Contact